 Similar to most of the art forms and therapies, the cliché saying ‘it’s not about the final product, it is about the journey’ is absolutely valid for the ‘mandala art therapy’ leading one to create a snapshot of the inner self and unconscious mind.

 At The LifeCo, many patients are starting to create mandalas as a once or twice a week activity, and most of them end up getting their brushes and canvases on a daily basis and release their thoughts and feelings, becoming calmer and clearer.

 Everything we hear has a particularly emotional and physical impact on our body and mind, thus not very surprisingly, sound is utilized as a therapeutic form of healing.
 Sound has been utilized by many ancient cultures like Icaros and Hindus in the past, to treat and heal the sick.
 The fundamental intention of the sound healing therapies has always been the same, which is to provide a sense of balance instead of imbalance and lead to a calmer state of mind.

 How does the therapy work?

 The sounds that are created by the therapist through the use of various instruments like bowls, drums and bells help to facilitate shifts in our brainwave by using entrainment.
 Entrainment synchronizes our fluctuating brainwaves by providing a stable frequency which the brainwave can attune to and by the help of particular rhythms and frequencies we can entrain our brainwaves and it becomes possible to down-shift our normal beta state (normal waking consciousness) to alpha (relaxed consciousness), and even reach theta (meditative state) and delta (sleep; where internal healing can occur).

-This exact same concept is also used in meditation, only with the breath as an agent instead of sounds in sound healing.
+This exact same concept is also used in meditation, only with the breath as an agent instead of sounds.

 What is it like?